meirwah/awesome-incident-response/README.md

 * [Hindsight](https://github.com/obsidianforensics/hindsight) - Internet history forensics for Google Chrome/Chromium
 * [FECT](https://github.com/jipegit/FECT) - Fast Evidence Collector Toolkit (FECT) is a light incident response toolkit to collect evidences on a suspicious Windows computer.
 Basically it is intended to be used by non-tech savvy people working with a journeyman Incident Handler.
 * [Kansa](https://github.com/davehull/Kansa/) - Kansa is a modular incident response framework in Powershell.
+* [PSRecon](https://github.com/gfoss/PSRecon/) - PSRecon gathers data from a remote Windows host using PowerShell (v2 or later), organizes the data into folders, hashes all extracted data, hashes PowerShell and various system properties, and sends the data off to the security team.
+The data can be pushed to a share, sent over email, or retained locally.

 ### Videos